Hermanye996/test_repo/README.md

 ## Installation

-* To use Gazebo simulator, "1.
+* To use the Gazebo simulator, "1.
 PC Setup" is required.
 * To control Mini Pupper, "2.
 Mini Pupper Setup" is required.
 * To control Mini Pupper using visualize tools, "1.
 PC Setup" and "2.
 Mini Pupper Setup" is required.

 ### 1. PC Setup

-PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely or execute simulator.
+PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely or executing the simulator.
 <details>
 <summary>Click here for PC Setup</summary>